Ikkaru/edu-quest/README.md

 <br>
 <br>
 ALL ASSETS IN THIS PROJECT ARE TAKEN FROM VARIOUS SOURCES, WITH ALL RESPECT GIVEN TO ALL OWNERS OF ASSETS USED IN THIS PROJECT.

+All Music on this project has been removed, bc is not copyright free music.